gabrielepompa88/Joshi_Cpp/README.md

 # Joshi_Cpp
 Self-teaching material from the book of Mark Joshi: "Design Patterns and Derivatives Pricing" (2nd edition).
-Material is updated to the C++17 standard, whenever possible.
+Material is updated to the C++17 standard, wherever possible, and customized to my own coding style.